microsoft/graspologic-js/packages/libs/camera/README.md

 # @graspologic/camera

-Contains datastructures related to the camera within **graspologic-js**.
+Contains utilities related to camera management used in @graspologic.

-See the [API documentation](./dist/docs/globals.md) for more info.
+See the [API documentation](./dist/docs/globals.md) or [examples](../../../examples) for additional examples.